LoganTribull/ReltativeTextFrequencyD3/README.txt

 This is often laborious and annoying as it is often done by making one matplotlib chart at a time.

-The following application will make analyzing relative text frequency much easier

-and will allow users to dynamically activate and inactivate words in the text to and see how the relative frequencies change
+The following application makes analyzing relative text frequency much easier and allows users to dynamically activate and inactivate words in the text to and see how the relative frequencies change